-I decided to read five separate translations of the book.
-Then, I cross-referenced their knowledge to create a modern, plain-English version with my own notes and asides.
-Over the better part of a year, I combed through the following translations:
+Over the better part of a year, I decided to read five separate translations of the original work.
+I drew parallels between them to create a modern, plain-English version with my own notes and asides, which I've written below.
+These were the translations used:

 - Ursula K. Le Guin's New English Version

 - Stephen Mitchell's modern English version (also located here)

 - Stefan Stenudd's Taoistic translation

 - Gia-Fu Feng's and Jane English's translation

 The Tao Te Ching is about Tao.
 Think of Tao as a principle that coincides with balance.
 It's about using the wind to your advantage instead of fighting against it; instead of climbing the mountain, walking around it.
 This will become clearer over time, but take solace in the fact that you're never expected to truly grasp it.

 I've taken liberties to draw simple, practical advice from each chapter, so I recommend using this as a supplement to the more literal versions that I've linked above.

 Finally, I recommend giving yourself time to reflect after each chapter.
 You don't need to read all of this in one sitting.

 The Tao that can be spoken is not the true Tao.